 - Guide to applying for a Building Consent (residential buildings) (PDF 3MB).

-- Restricted Building Work and information on licensing categories.
+- Restricted Building Work and information on building categories.

 Determinations (Building Act Determination)